tonydelanuez/tonydelanuez.github.io/_posts/2017-03-08-Shortest-Path-Algorithms-Dijkstra's-Algorithm.md

 4. You then expand out B, which has no effect.
 5. Finally, you expand D, which changes d( B ) to -201.
 Notice that at the end of this, though, that d( C ) is still 0, even though the shortest path to C has length -200.
 Your algorithm thus fails to accurately compute distances in some cases.
 Moreover, even if you were to store back pointers saying how to get from each node to the start node A, you’d end taking the wrong path back from C to A.”
 Fundamentally, because the algorithm is greedy and looks for local minimum, the negative values can end up tricking it.
 We’re only processing the nodes once, so we don’t recompute the path upon finding the negative value.
 We also see that the edge A -> C is not needed for the explanation of the negative values, as it would still break.
-We cannot send changes back through after ”visiting” a node.
+We cannot send changes back through after ”visiting” a node."

 ![Negative Weight Problem](http://tonydelanuez.com/assets/blog/3/negweights.png "Negative Weight Problem")